Are you unsure about choosing the best exercise for weight loss with prolapse or after prolapse surgery?

 - Top 20 pelvic floor safe weight loss exercises (in order of effectiveness)

-- Quick tips for maximising low impact weight loss exercise
+- Great tips for most effective weight loss exercise

 - How losing abdominal fat improves prolapse problems